Constraining the population of dark matter halo shapes using hierarchical inference with extragalactic stellar streams

 \begin{enumerate} \item We fit only the ridgeline (track) in projection, discarding width and surface density information.
 Using these observables will require a more realistic stream model (e.g.\ mass loss and variable spray emission) and a likelihood that models not only position but also width and density. \item One projected progenitor coordinate is fixed, effectively assuming a known on-track position.
 A more general parameterisation would allow the progenitor to slide freely along the track. \item The host potential is intentionally simplified (axisymmetric NFW, no baryons) making flattening the only parameter dictating the shape of the halo.
-This allowed us to constrain population parameters without having to worry about degeneracies amongsts morphological parameters.
-Allowing triaxiality, radial profile variations, and baryonic components will introduce additional, physically relevant degeneracies. \item All tests are closed loop: mocks and fits share the same forward model and noise, and the population prior and likelihood families match.
+This allowed us to constrain population parameters without having to worry about degeneracies amongst morphological parameters.
+Allowing triaxiality, radial profile variations, and baryonic components will introduce additional, physically relevant degeneracies. \item All tests are closed loop: mocks and fits share the same forward model and noise, and the population prior and likelihood models match.
 This allowed testing the capabilities of our pipeline without worrying about biases, but we stress that real data will inevitably violate these assumptions, and model mismatch can bias inferences.
 We verified this explicitly in Section~\ref{sec:mismatch_pop}: fitting a bimodal population with a single Gaussian pulls the inferred mean toward an intermediate value and inflates the inferred dispersion.
 Because the population fit itself is fast, such stress tests can and should be repeated for multiple plausible models in real applications. \end{enumerate}